wp-plugins/contact-form-with-a-meeting-scheduler-by-vcita/readme.txt

 *   A single dashboard to manage all contacts , messages, meetings, payments etc.

 <BR>
-To learn more about the vCita platform visit <a href="http://www.vcita.com/product?invite=WP">vCita product pages</a>
+To learn more about the vCita platform and contact form visit <a href="http://www.vcita.com/product?invite=WP">vCita product pages</a>
 <BR>